PERI 524. The Periodontium. 2 Units.

 PERI 697C.
 Research.
 1 Unit.

-Student completes research project, holds a public presentation of research, and submits a publishable paper to his/her research guidance committee (RGC) for approval.
+Student completes research project, holds a public presentation of research, and submits a publishable paper to their research guidance committee (RGC) for approval.
 Multiple registrations may be needed to complete the publishable paper.

 PERI 698.
 Thesis.
 1 Unit.